 Oysters may be animals, but even the strictest ethicist should feel comfortable eating them by the boatload … Biologically, oysters are not in the plant kingdom, but when it comes to ethical eating, they are almost indistinguishable from plants.

 Bivalveganism could solve a lot of the problems vegans face.
-Clams, mussels and oysters are the most eco-sustainable and are loaded with nutrition that’s often lacking in vegans, especially B12.
+Clams, mussels and oysters are the most eco-sustainable, and are loaded with nutrition that’s often lacking in vegans, especially B12.
 Remember how high they were on our list of foods with a lot of B12?
 They also contains retinol, the true, most bioavailable form of vitamin A.

 All the best.